temporalio/cli/docs/schedule/update.md

 Pass an optional input for the Workflow from a JSON file.
 If there are multiple JSON files, concatenate them and separate by space or newline.
 Input from the command line overwrites input from the file

 **--interval**
-Interval duration, e.g. 90m, or 90m/13m to include phase offset
+Interval duration, e.g. 90m, or 90m/13m to include phase offset.

 **--jitter**
-Jitter duration
+Jitter duration.

 **--max-field-length**
 Maximum length for each attribute field (default: 0)